MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Experiments

 \subsection{Databases}

-To test the performance of the proposed method, we employ the subjective point cloud assessment database (SJTU-PCQA) \cite{yang2020predicting} and the Waterloo point cloud assessment database (WPC) proposed by \cite{liu2022perceptual} for validation.
+To test the performance of the proposed method, we employ the subjective point cloud assessment database (SJTU-PCQA) \cite{yang2020predicting}, the Waterloo point cloud assessment database (WPC) proposed by \cite{liu2022perceptual}, and the WPC2.0 database \cite{liu2021reduced} for validation.
 The SJTU-PCQA database includes 9 reference point clouds and each point cloud is corrupted with seven types of distortions (compression, color noise, geometric shift, down-sampling, and three distortion combinations) under six strengths, which generates 378 = 9$\times$7$\times$6 distorted point clouds in total.
-The WPC database contains 20 reference point clouds and augmented each point cloud with four types of distortions (down-sampling, Gaussian white noise, Geometry-based Point Cloud Compression (G-PCC), and Video-based Point Cloud Compression (V-PCC)), which generates 740 = 20$\times$37 distorted point clouds.
+The WPC database contains 20 reference point clouds and augments each point cloud with four types of distortions (down-sampling, Gaussian white noise, Geometry-based Point Cloud Compression (G-PCC), and Video-based Point Cloud Compression (V-PCC)), which generates 740 = 20$\times$37 distorted point clouds.
+The WPC2.0 databases provides 16 reference point clouds and degradaes the point clouds with 25 V-PCC settings, which generates 400 = 16$\times$25 distorted point clouds.